What is this website for?

 Are the courses shown in the ‘Courses’ overseas or local?

-All courses listed (certificate and micro-credentials) are available in Penang only.
+All courses listed (certificate and micro-credentials) are available in Penang and in the Northern Region.
 ‘MOOC Platforms’ (Massive Open Online Courses) provides different online courses provided by both local and foreign institutions.

 Are the courses listed here conducted virtually or physically?